sircharlo/meeting-media-manager/README.md

 For various technical reasons, the auto-updater does not yet work on Macs.
 Mac users will have to periodically check for updates to this app and install them on their own.

+## Does this app depend on external sites or sources to download publications or media?

+No, the app behaves similarly to JW Library in that it downloads data such as publications and media directly from the official JW website and content delivery network.
+The source code is available for all to examine and verify this.

 ## Does this app infringe the JW.org Terms of Use?

 No, the JW.org [Terms of Use](https://www.jw.org/en/terms-of-use) actually *explicitly allow* this kind of usage.
 Here is the relevant excerpt from those terms(emphasis mine):